kaaproject/kaa-rfcs/0011-command-execution-protocol/README.md

     },
     "reasonPhrase": {
       "type": "string",
-      "description": "A human-readable string explaining the cause of an error if any."
+      "description": "Intended to give a short textual description of the status code."
     },
     "payload": {
       "description": "A command result payload to be interpreted by the caller."